kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

 If you want to know how it works, check out [Art of Chording](https://www.artofchording.com/).

-I used [Plover](https://www.openstenoproject.org/plover/) from the Open Steno project to enable steno typing on my keyboard.
+I used [Plover](https://www.openstenoproject.org/plover/) from the Open Steno project to enable steno writing on my keyboard.

 # Journey